emily-guzman2139/Final-Project/README.md

 http://localhost:8080/yummy/index.html

-The main files for this project are main.js, main.css, index.html, and SampleController.java.
+The main files for this project are main.js, main.css, index.html, Customers files and SampleController.java.
 This project was made with spring boot and angularjs.
 I used the yummy templates and modified the index.html.